pranavpatil1/node-multiplayer-game/README.md

 This project is organized using OOP.

-Interesting algorithms being used are client prediction and server interpolation (to be completed).
+Interesting algorithms being used are client prediction and server interpolation